ropensource/Docs/en-us/Development/[English]-JS-SDK.md

 Parameter:

-*  `address`：String - The address to get the code from.
+*  `address` - `String`: The address to get the code from.
-*  `defaultBlock`：Number|String - (optional) If you pass this parameter it will not use the default block set with web3.platon.defaultBlock.
+*  `defaultBlock` - `Number|String`: (optional) If you pass this parameter it will not use the default block set with web3.platon.defaultBlock.
 Pre-defined block numbers as "latest", "earliest", "pending", and "genesis" can also be used.
-*  `callback`：Function -  (optional) Optional callback, returns an error object as first parameter and the result as second.
+*  `callback` - `Function`: (optional) Optional callback, returns an error object as first parameter and the result as second.

 Returns:

-Promise returns String - The data at given address address.
+`Promise` returns `String` - The data at given address address.

 Example: